danielwangksu/mtd-testbed/model/overview.md

 A switch is either a physical or virtual switch.
 Ideally, a physical switch would support VLAN management via OpenFlow.
-*TODO* Is there a more generic term we could use instead of switch?
-Perhaps Network
+*TODO* Is there a more generic term we could use instead of switch? (perhaps a network, subnet, boundary, zone)

 An instance can have one or more roles; a role is simply a service that the instance provides.